Bastelschlumpf/SnorkTracker/README.md

 ### Circuit
    ![Figure 2](circuit/Esp8266Sim808.png "Figure 2")

-### Assemble
+### Assemble the Components
-   * Take the Breadboard and the other items from the partlist.*
+   * Take the Breadboard and the other items from the part-list.
      ![Figure 3](images/Breadboard.jpg   "Figure 3")
-   * First of all unsolder the pin 5 from the DC-DC Modul, bend it up and solder solder a line to it.
+   * First of all unsolder the (ON/OFF) pin 5 from the DC-DC Modul, bend it up and solder a line to it.
 After that put 4 spacers under the DC-DC Modul and solder it to the breadboard.
+Check that the bottom of the LM2596 module is not in contact with the board.
      See
      ![Figure 4](images/DC-DC-Modul.jpg  "Figure 4")
-   * Place the other parts from the partlist on the breadboard and solder it as shown.
+   * Place the other parts from the part-list on the breadboard and solder it as shown.
      Pay attention to the polarity of the capacitors!
      Split the header connector to the length it is needed and solder it.
-     A header connector is needed because flashing of the Wemos modul does not work if it is connected to the board.
+     A header connector is needed because flashing of the Wemos modul often does not work if it is still connected to the board.
      Check if the Wemos and SIM808 modul has enough space and fits into the pins.
      ![Figure 5](images/Unplugged.jpg    "Figure 5")
-   * Connect all the pins of the parts as seen on the circuit image.
+   * Connect all the pins of the parts as seen on the circuit image with wires.
      ![Figure 4](images/Back.jpg         "Figure 4")
    * The final board could look like this
      ![Figure 6](images/SnorkTracker.jpg "Figure 6")
-   * Check all the wirring twice with a multimeter
+   * Check all the wiring with a multimeter.
+Also against short-circuit.

-### Setup
+### Setup the LM2596 voltage and install the software
    * The first step we have to do is to set the right 5V for the SIM808 modul.
      * For that unplug the Wemos and the SIM808 modul.
      * Connect a 12 power supply to the screw connector.
 Be sure + and - are correct!
+     * Switch on the LM2596 modul by connection the unsoldered pin 5 to ground.
      * Now, connect the multimeter to the output pins of the DC-DC modul and screw on the modul resistor until the multimeter shows exact 5.0V on the two out-pins.
    * Check the pins on the female header connector for the right voltage.